Compare theoretical and SymLab simulation results (generated by the Panel Flow add-on) of the pressure coefficient on a sphere.

 Create cos2(theta)

-In the Create Result dialog, select the Binary tab, and select Multiply from the list.
+In the Create Result dialog, with the Binary tab already selected, select Multiply from the list.

 Create 9/4 x cos2(theta)